chomiczdawid/parametric-statistical-models/README.md

 ```

 ## How to view?
 The preferred preview file is `.html`, but GitHub does not support previewing these files, so a simplified `.md` file is also included.
-Unfortunately, interactive menu and mathematical equations are not visible in the `.md` preview.
+Each folder in the repository has a `README.md` file containing a simplified preview of each analysis so that they are visible immediately after opening the folder.
+Unfortunately, interactive features are not visible in the `.md` preview.
 To view the full interactive R Markdown document, download the `.html` file.